-All cannabis products sold in retail stores must come from the Liquor Distribution Branch (LDB).
+All cannabis products sold in a retail store or online must come from the Liquor Distribution Branch (LDB).
 Products purchased from the LDB will have proper packaging, including display of an excise stamp on most products.
 These excise stamps must not be removed from the packaging, even if the packages have been opened to fill or replenish smell jars.
 If the excise stamps are removed, inspectors may be unable to verify that the products are lawful.